Pro696969/BetterCaa/README.md

 - This is still under development and is quite buggy
     - SPOILER : _might or might not continue fixing the edge cases, still faster than browser login_.

+### Goals :
+- Run this at system startup without making use of startup application

+- 💡 Run it as a systemd service
+    - add a infinite while loop and poll at regular intervals to check for network change detection
+- 💡 Run it each time user logs in, as the caa disconnects everytime screen gets locked or user logs out